travis-ci/travis.rb/README.md

 #### `token`

 The use the Ruby library you will need to obtain an access token first.
 To do this simply run the `travis login` command.
-Once logged in you can check your token with `travis token`
+Once logged in you can check your token with `travis token`:

-It's just a tiny feature, but it allows you to take a look at repositories that have recently seen some action (ie the left hand sidebar on [travis-ci.org](https://travis-ci.org)):

     $ travis token
     Your access token is super-secret